praveengadiyaram369/Survey-thesis/README.md

-# mitera_data_annotator
+# xxx_data_annotator

-This project contains the setup for the Web interface to annotate unlabeled documents to improve positive document set required for the project mitera.
+This project contains the setup for the Web interface to annotate unlabeled documents to improve positive document set required for the project xxx.

 # project setup